-Sainfoin generally takes more than five weeks to complete the flowering period from green flower buds to dry seed in UK field conditions.
+Sainfoin generally takes from May to October to complete the flowering period from green flower buds to dry seed in UK field conditions.
 During this period it is a valuable resource for pollinators due to the high quality of its nectar, quantity and long term availability.